-The stress of domestic discord can also lead to a anxiety or misbehaving in your pet.
+The stress of domestic discord and joint custody can also lead to anxiety or misbehaving in your pet.
 Dogs are creatures of habit, and divorce may mean a big disruption in routine.
 Your dog has been used to sharing a home with two people, and now they’re likely splitting time between two homes and two different schedules.
 A dog who has always been perfectly house-trained might have a few accidents, or a formerly quiet dog may develop an anxious barking habit.

 It’s important to be patient and loving with your dog, and remember that she’s not being “bad,” she’s simply having a natural reaction to a confusing situation.